John Stapleton (English journalist): Career

 In 2003, he appeared on a celebrity edition in Series 13 of Who Wants To Be A Millionaire alongside GMTV colleague Lorraine Kelly.
 The episode was aired on 19 April 2003, where they won £8,000 for charity.

-In 2004, he was made the Royal Television Society's News Presenter of the Year – largely for his work on GMTV covering the 2003 war in Iraq and interviews he conducted with political party leaders including the then Prime Minister Tony Blair.
+In 2004, he was named the Royal Television Society's News Presenter of the Year – largely for his work on GMTV covering the 2003 war in Iraq and interviews he conducted with political party leaders including the then Prime Minister Tony Blair.
 He returned to Iraq to front two special programmes for GMTV commemorating the fifth anniversary of the war.
-He is also a reporter for the prime time ITV Tonight programme.
-Stapleton has over the years also presented many regional news and current affairs programmes including the BBC's London Plus, Facing South for Meridian and Central Weekend Live for Central TV.GMTV stars Penny Smith and John Stapleton leave the sofa in cut backs.
+He was also a reporter for the prime time ITV Tonight programme.
+Stapleton over the years also presented many regional news and current affairs programmes including the BBC's London Plus, Facing South for Meridian and Central Weekend Live for Central TV.GMTV stars Penny Smith and John Stapleton leave the sofa in cut backs.
 Daily Mirror.
 London.
 4 March 2010.

-Stapleton has interviewed every British Prime Minister since James Callaghan in the 1970s and is one of the contributors to the BBC series Grumpy Old Men.
-He currently presents three political discussion programmes for ITV Central, The Lobby, transmitted in the Midlands, Last Orders for ITV Yorkshire and the London Debate transmitted in London and the South East.
+Stapleton interviewed many British Prime Ministers beginning with James Callaghan in the 1970s and was one of the contributors to the BBC series Grumpy Old Men.
+He presented three political discussion programmes, ITV Central, The Lobby, transmitted in the Midlands, Last Orders for ITV Yorkshire and the London Debate transmitted in London and the South East.

-In 2010, John joined the newly established ITV Breakfast programme Daybreak as their Special Correspondent.
+In 2010, he joined the newly established ITV Breakfast programme Daybreak as their Special Correspondent.
 During his time with the programme, Stapleton was also a part-time presenter.
 In 2014, it was announced that Daybreak was to come to an end after four years of broadcasting.
 It would be replaced by a new breakfast programme Good Morning Britain where he remained until July 2015.
-He still works in radio, standing in for other presenters on LBC, facilitates major conferences, appears on TV as a pundit for the BBC News Channel, and writes for newspapers.
+He worked in radio, standing in for other presenters on LBC, facilitated conferences and wrote for newspapers.